eugbyte/cs-cli-tutorial/bank-account-interest.md

 System responds with:
 ```
-Thank you for banking with AwesomeGIC Bank.
+Thank you for banking with Awesome Bank.
 Have a nice day!
 ```